Some History of the Trust and its Property

 3rd June 1947 - Dorothy Mary Berridge of 14 Brooklyn Close, Bulwell was awarded £9.7s.0d. to supplement her scholarship to Oxford University.
 Her thesis for her PhD at the University of London in July 1966 "The Function of Religion at Adolescence in Roman Catholic Girls" became her book "Growing to Maturity: Moral Development and Christian Education" published by Burns & Oats in 1969.

 96-98 Derby Road, was built on the site of a Quaker school, the "British School" of the original title.

 It has had a wide range of tenants in its time including the Daimler car showroom, The Ministry of Works, The Whistle & Flute Menswear, Red Bed bedroom furniture, Military memorabilia, clubs, dance & fitness studios.
-The ground floor is currently home to The Whistle & Flute bar and Brown Dog Interiors.
+The ground floor is currently home to The Whistle & Flute bar.